 It was not much after this that I realized that accountancy was going down a steep slippery slope.
 Rather than having a simple set of principles the profession was migrating to rules ... and these rules could help turn one set of numbers into a better set of numbers.
 The rules would have been a good idea to help clarify the principles ... but as an alternative to the principles, they were a disaster waiting to happen.
-Having rules that supersede basic fundamental principles is not a good idea ... but that is what drives accountancy today.
+Rules superseding basic fundamental principles are not a good idea ... but that is what drives accountancy today.

-What is especially disturbing is that the views of professional accountants are absent from public policy debates over important issues ... yet keeping score is fundamental to performance.
-If there is nobody keeping score, there is not much point in being in the game ... with terrible impact on society.
+What is especially disturbing is that the accountancy perspective is so muted in the public policy debates over important issues ... yet keeping score is fundamental to performance.
+If there is nobody keeping score, there is not much point in being in the game ... and society more and more has been excluded.